Lizzie's worked with over 100 brands, helping them create successful content strategies, blog posts, and email marketing campaigns.

 Don’t just look for someone who is good with their words (though that is important, obviously).
 Look for someone who knows your industry.
 Research goes a long way, but you can tell when a piece of content is written by someone who knows their stuff.

-When I’m not furiously typing away at my desk, I love to travel (I’ve just booked flights to visit my 40th country in April), go for a motorbike ride, check out classic car and vintage shows, and trying out new drops and moves on circus silks.
+When I’m not furiously typing away at my desk, I love to travel (when it's possible!), check out classic car and vintage shows, paddleboard and wakeboard, and try out new drops and moves on circus silks.

 I’ve also just set up an upcycling and custom-made furniture venture with my partner, so I’m spending most of my weekends in the workshop covered in paint!